Solar Energy for Palm Oil Mills in Thailand

 RSPO (Roundtable on Sustainable Palm Oil) is the global standard for sustainable palm oil production, covering plantations through extraction mills.
 RSPO Principle 7 requires reducing GHG emissions and increasing renewable energy in production.
 RSPO-certified mills can sell CSPO (Certified Sustainable Palm Oil) at a $50-100/tonne premium over conventional CPO.
 Major global buyers (Unilever, Nestle, P&G, L'Oreal, Cargill) mandate NDPE policies (No Deforestation, No Peat, No Exploitation) requiring 100% CSPO by 2025-2030.
 Solar is the most direct evidence of renewable energy for RSPO Principle 7 compliance.

-Surat Thani — Thailand's #1 palm oil province: over 1.2 million rai of plantation, producing approximately 30% of national output, with over 30 extraction mills including Univanich Palm Oil (Thailand's largest publicly listed palm oil company).
-Krabi — #2 palm oil province: 1.0 million rai of plantation with over 25 mills including Asian Palm Oil, Suksomboon Palm Oil, Thai Tallow & Oil.
+Surat Thani — Thailand's #1 palm oil province: over 1.2 million rai of plantation and home to many extraction mills, including Univanich Palm Oil (Thailand's largest publicly listed palm oil company).
+Krabi — #2 palm oil province: 1.0 million rai of plantation with a dense mill cluster including Asian Palm Oil, Suksomboon Palm Oil, Thai Tallow & Oil.
+Together, Surat Thani + Krabi + Chumphon hold 57.4% of the country's oil palm planted area (out of 124 CPO mills nationwide).
 Southern solar irradiance: 4.2-4.8 kWh/m2/day (5-10% lower than central Thailand due to rain, but still sufficient for good ROI).

-Chumphon — gateway to southern palm oil region: 0.8 million rai plantation with the fastest-growing palm oil area in Thailand, over 20 mills including Chumporn Palm Oil Industry (CPOIL), a major CPO producer.
-Trang — Andaman coast production base: 0.5 million rai with 10-15 mills, key palm kernel oil source.
-Phang Nga — small province with dense mill concentration: 0.4 million rai with 8-12 mills, located near Phuket port for exports.
+Chumphon — gateway to southern palm oil region: 0.8 million rai plantation with the fastest-growing palm oil area in Thailand, home to several mills including Chumporn Palm Oil Industry (CPOIL), a major CPO producer.
+Trang — Andaman coast production base: 0.5 million rai, key palm kernel oil source.
+Phang Nga — small province with dense mill concentration: 0.4 million rai, located near Phuket port for exports.

 Beyond the top 5 provinces, palm oil is expanding in Ranong, Satun, Nakhon Si Thammarat, Phatthalung, Songkhla, and experimental plantations in eastern provinces (Chanthaburi, Trat, Rayong).
 All areas with mills have sufficient solar irradiance for 4-6 year ROI.
 Note: southern Thailand has higher rainfall than central/northeastern regions, requiring solar yield calculations using regional weather data, not national averages.
 CapSolar uses province-level climate data for system design.